Pentesting beyond the basics — Cloud WAFs, reverse proxies, IPS, MVC routes (level: hard)

 MVC is a framework compromised of Model, View, Controller and Routing

-Model: represents the application’s:
+: represents the application’s:

 — — - data structure